shaloo/docs.arcana/docs/relnotes/rn-main-auth-v1.0.4.md

 ### Custom Login UI

 In addition to the plug-and-play authentication feature that allows developers to use the built-in login UI to onboard users, now custom login UI support is available in the {{config.extra.arcana.sdk_name}}.
-App developers can build a custom login UI in their app and it can be easily wired to onboard users through the authentication providers configured via the {{config.extra.arcana.dashboard_name}}.
+App developers can build a custom login UI in their app and it can be wired to onboard users through the authentication providers configured via the {{config.extra.arcana.dashboard_name}}.

 Web3 app developers now have more flexibility in how they authenticate and onboard users into their apps.
 In the {{config.extra.arcana.sdk_name}}, developers can now build a custom login UI instead of using the default, built-in plug-and-play login UI.
 This allows app developers to design a login interface that matches their app's style and branding.
-The custom login UI can be used to call the authentication providers set up in the {{config.extra.arcana.dashboard_name}}, making it easy to onboard users through the app's custom login process.
+The custom login UI can be used to onboard users through the app's custom login process by calling the authentication providers set up in the {{config.extra.arcana.dashboard_name}}.

 Select the app type and refer to the instructions for enabling [[index-custom-ui-onboard-users|custom login UI to onboard users]].